Design Leadership

 This is how I lead.

-Beyond my work as a 0→1 product designer, I care deeply about building teams where designers can do the best work of their careers.
+Beyond shipping product, I care a lot about building teams where designers do the best work of their careers.

 How I lead